markhull/markhull.github.io/hulles_style.md

 first used (within reason), to minimize their scope.
 Local variable declarations typically have initializers, or are initialized immediately after declaration.</p>
 <div style="color: #cb2431; background: #ffdce0;" >

-<p>BIG Divergence: Local variables are always declared at the start of their containing block or block-like construct.
+<p>BIG Divergence: Local variables are ALWAYS declared at the start of their containing block or block-like construct.
 See Divergence section preceding the Google Java Guide.</p>
 </div>

 <h4 id="s4.8.3-arrays">4.8.3 Arrays</h4>